Got a Plan? Prep for Postpartum Success

 Olivia Bergeron, LCSW, is a psychotherapist and parent coach who specializes in helping parents.
-Her NYC-based practice, buy Pregabalin 150mg tablets, accepts clients at both the Park Slope and Union Square locations.
+Her NYC-based practice, Mommy Groove Therapy & Parent Coaching, accepts clients at both the Park Slope and Union Square locations.
 She also offers home visits, phone and Facetime sessions.

 Most pregnant parents are understandably focused on when and how their baby will enter the world.
 This day of birth emphasis is entirely understandable, given the 40 week countdown, the budding belly and the thoughts of how-the-heck-am-I-going-to-